zefoy/ngx-perfect-scrollbar/README.md

 This is an Angular wrapper library for the [Perfect Scrollbar](https://utatti.github.io/perfect-scrollbar/).
 To use this library you should get familiar with the Perfect Scrollbar documentation as well since this documentation only explains details specific to this wrapper.

-This documentation is for the latest 5.x.x version which requires Angular 5.
+This documentation is for the latest 6.x.x version which requires Angular 5 or newer.
 For Angular 4 you need to use the latest 4.x.x version.
 Documentation for the 4.x.x can be found from <a href="https://github.com/zefoy/ngx-perfect-scrollbar/tree/4.x.x/">here</a>.

 ### Quick links